August 2019 Monthly Update

-We're preparing for making some major cleanings up of the Calva code base.
-And even while we have yet to start any of those efforts we are already cleaing up while we are working with updating Calva.
-This means the project is more maintanable now than it was two weeks ago, and we intend to continue in this spirit of Kaizen.
-A more drastical change is that we:
+We’re preparing for making some major cleanings up of the Calva code base.
+And even while we have yet to start any of those efforts we are already cleaning up while we are working with updating Calva.
+This means the project is more maintainable now than it was two weeks ago, and we intend to continue in this spirit of Kaizen.
+A more drastic change is that we:

 - DONE: Moved all REPL Window code into the Calva repository and archived the

 repl-interactorrepository for now.

 We’ve continued with the strong focus on making it easy to connect Calva to your Clojure project.

 - RELEASED: https://github.com/BetterThanTomorrow/calva/blob/master/CHANGELOG.md#2028---01082019 Operating system peculiarities.
 Especially Windows, with its cmd.exe and Powershell and Git Bash and MINGW and WSL and… You get the picture.
 Jack-in has been really hard to get working reliably, but I think we got it nailed down now.
 (There is still some bugs on Linux, that we have yet to figure out.)